Urbanista London ANC

 The charging case is a departure from Apple’s design, but that’s mostly a good thing.
 It’s got a classy, rounded-corner clam-shell shape with clearly visible battery life LED indicators under the front lip.
 The lid opens easily and snaps closed firmly thanks to magnets that are perfectly balanced in their strength.
 With slightly larger overall dimensions, it’s not quite as pocketable as the Apple charging case, but it’s very close — and it has virtually the same weight.

-Popping the earbuds in and out of their recessed docks is easy and they stay put when seated.
+Popping the earbuds in and out of their recessed docks is easy — considerably easier than with the AirPods Pro — and they stay put when seated.

 The case uses a modern USB-C connector for wired charging, but there’s wireless charging too — just set the case down on any Qi-compatible mat.